marcpybus/var-node/README.md

 ```
 - Only uncompressed or bgzip-compressed VCF files are allowed, and the reference genome version (grch37 or grch38) must be specified.
 - Variants from samples in the database won't be uploaded.
 You should merge all VCF files from a given sample and re-upload them to the database.
-- Only variants mapped to primary assembled chromosomes will be added to the database: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, X, Y, MT
+- Only variants mapped to primary assembled chromosomes are be added to the database: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, X, Y, MT
-- Variants with hg19/hg38 chromosome names will be carried over to their corresponding GRCh37/GRCh38 chromosome names.
+- Variants with hg19/hg38 chromosome names are changed to their corresponding GRCh37/GRCh38 chromosome names.
-- Variants will be left aligned and normalised, and multiallelic sites will be split into biallelic datasets with `bcftools norm --fasta-ref $FASTA --multiallelics -any --check-ref wx`.
+- Variants are left aligned and normalised, and multiallelic sites are splitted into biallelic datasets with `bcftools norm --fasta-ref $FASTA --multiallelics -any --check-ref wx`.
 - Variants with * (asterisk) or . (missing) alleles won't be included in the database.

 #### Load one variant (CUBN:c.4675C>T:p.Pro1559Ser) from 1000genomes samples